DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Paper/README.md

 # Link to IEEE Paper

-Link to IEEE paper: [Link to IEEE paper](https://ieeexplore.ieee.org/)
+Link to IEEE paper: coming soon

 # Link to Presentation Video